creifenscheid/db_rector/README.md

 ## Installation

-Install this extension via `composer req creifenscheid/db-rector` or download it from the [TYPO3 Extension Repository](https://extensions.typo3.org/extension/db_rector/) and activate the extension in the Extension Manager of your TYPO3 installation.
+Install this extension via `composer req --dev creifenscheid/db-rector` or download it from the [TYPO3 Extension Repository](https://extensions.typo3.org/extension/db_rector/) and activate the extension in the Extension Manager of your TYPO3 installation.

 ### Known working setups